Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: LARA: The Proposed Framework

 LA-Attention is a two-step method for its training and testing phases.
-In the training phase, we first extract the \emph{samples with high $p_{\vx_t}$} satisfying $\hat{p}_{\vx_t} > thres$, which implicitly denote the potentially profitable samples.
+In the training phase, we first extract the \emph{samples with high $p_{\vx_t}$} satisfying $\hat{p}_{\vx_t} > thres$~($thres$ denotes the desired probability that one sample yields the positive class), which implicitly denote the potentially profitable samples.
 Then we train a more robust model on these selected samples according to the corresponding supervised losses.
 In the testing phase, we first gather the \emph{samples with high $p_{\vx_t}$} by the $\hat{p}_{\vx_t} > thres$ criterion, and then we only make predictions on these selected samples.
 Thanks to this two-step modular design, LA-Attention can largely improve the precision of the prediction model on empirical evaluations.
 The complete algorithm is summarized in Algorithm \ref{alg:semi-lazy-training}.
 In what follows, we first introduce the localization module to estimate $\hat{p}_{\vx_t}$ and then introduce the metric learning module to assist the \emph{localization module} by learning a well-suited distance metric.

 \paragraph{Localization Module.} It is hard to recover the label distribution $y_{t} \sim \text{Bernoulli}(p_{\vx_t})$ from the noisy asset price dataset, as we can only observe one sample of the distribution at the $t$-th time-step.
 Suppose the parameter $p_{\vx_t}$ of the probability distribution is continuous with respect to known information $\vx_t$~(\emph{e.g.,} the asset price).
 We design a \emph{localization module} attending to other observed samples in the dataset to obtain an approximate estimation $\hat{p}_{\vx_t}$ of $p_{\vx}$.
 In light of the concepts of attention mechanism~\cite{vaswani2017attention}, we denote $\left(\vx_i, y_i\right)$ as the key-value pair, where $y_i$ is the label of $\vx_i$.
 Let $\vx_t$ be the query sample.
 The \emph{localization module} can be formulated as follows: